nohmad/elastic-beanstalk-action/README.md

 ### config-file

-The path of `.elasticbeanstalk/config.yml` if you don't have in your repository.
+Content of `.elasticbeanstalk/config.yml` if you don't have in your repository.

 ### environment